2002 Environmental Assessment Act, Regulations and Agreements

 - Memorandum of Understanding (PDF, 6.7MB) (March 2013)

 - Fact Sheet on Substitution for LNG Canada (PDF) (June 2015)

 - Meeting Statutory Requirements under CEAA 2012 Paragraph 5(1)(c) (PDF) (November 2015)

 - Assessment of Effects to Section 5(1)(c) (PDF) (August 2015)

 - Meeting Statutory Requirement under CEAA Paragraphs 5(1)(a), 5(1)(b), 5(2)(a), and 5(2)(b) (PDF) (November 2015)

 - Substitution Process Diagram (PDF) (November 2015)

-The Federal Minister has approved sixteen environmental assessments to be conducted as substituted assessments:
+The Federal Minister has approved seventeen environmental assessments to be conducted as substituted assessments:

-On June 21, 2010, the Environmental Assessment Office (EAO) and the National Energy Board (NEB) (now the Canada Energy Regulator) entered into an agreement (NEB-EAO Agreement (PDF, 1.06MB)) which states the EAO will accept the NEB's environmental assessment of a proposed project (that otherwise would have to be reviewed under the Environmental Assessment Act) as an equivalent assessment, and that the proposed project may proceed without a provincial environmental assessment certificate.
+On June 21, 2010, the Environmental Assessment Office (EAO) and the National Energy Board (NEB) (now the Canada Energy Regulator) entered into an agreement (NEB-EAO Agreement (PDF)) which states the EAO will accept the NEB's environmental assessment of a proposed project (that otherwise would have to be reviewed under the Environmental Assessment Act, 2002) as an equivalent assessment and that the proposed project may proceed without a provincial Environmental Assessment Certificate.